 Purpose: Each Local Education Agency (LEA) must submit to the Department of Public Instruction a local application for Career and Technical Education (CTE), which covers the same period as the State Plan for Career and Technical Education.
 The local application is a major component of the Local Application System), which is an Internet-based process used to identify needs, develop strategies, manage resources, and the Local Application System is a tool to assist the LEA in delivering quality, high-performing CTE programs, services, and activities.

 Timeline: The application must be submitted on a two-year cycle aligned to the completion of the comprehensive local needs assessment.
+A budget must be submitted annually.
 See below for the application timeline: